Infectious-Diseases-Data-Observatory/pf_drug_resistance/README.md

 ### Site selection workflow

 1. Start with all districts in India
-2. Districts selected: Districts are filtered and ranked by Pf case data and modelling outputs (*extent of current app*)
+2. Districts are filtered and ranked by modelling outputs + other relevant epidemiological covariates
-3. Feasible pixels: Pixels are excluded based on thresholds of feasibility in covariates, not implemented in this app
-4. PHCs in top districts selected: based on further feasibility/convenience, not implemented in this app
+3. Shortlisted districts are grouped into transmission (low, medium, high) using national state-level data, and districts are selected from each group based on local transmission and infrastructure for surveillance (*not implemented in app*)

 ### How to use the tool